etolo/lectures/Week02/Class/Seminar2.md

 ```
 Prediction: [0.
 1. 1.
 0.]
 ```
-and we can also fetch `h1` values to plot a hidden-layer representation of the input data points:
+and we can also fetch `hidden_layer1` values (requires the `single_hidden_layer_nn` function to return `hidden_layer1`) to plot a hidden-layer representation of the input data points:

 ![alt text](https://github.com/lse-st449/lectures/raw/master/Week02/Class/graphs/xor_trained.png)

-As shown and explained in Figure 6.1 (Chapter 6, p.p 168) in Deep Learning (Goodfellow, Bengio, and Courville), the two points that must have the same output have been collapsed in a single point in hidden-layer representation.
+As shown and explained in Figure 6.1 (Chapter 6, p.p.
+168) in Deep Learning (Goodfellow, Bengio, and Courville), the two points that must have the same output have been collapsed in a single point in hidden-layer representation.

-## Build a neural network to solve the XOR problem using TensorFlow
+## Solve the XOR problem using TensorFlow layers

 `tf.layers.dense` allows you to add a fully connected layer to your network.
 ```